top of page

 Imagine then, if we all made a habit of allowing self-compassion and forgiveness for even the tiniest things.

 This might feel wildly unfamiliar, so it's easier if we start small… a silly comment that you instantly regret?
 Forgive yourself.
-Forgot to hang the washing out before you went out for a beach day?
+Forgot to hang the washing out before you went out for the day?
 Forgive yourself.
-Forgot to take a pen and paper to your meeting and had to ask for help?
+Forgot to take a pen and paper to your meeting and had to borrow?
 Forgive yourself.

 Save your energy for something more productive than self-critique.